 Both personified football and the game’s ultimate rivalry.
 They were the black and blue of the black and blue division; they were the perfect link between professional football’s ruthless past and larger-than-life character driven future.

-Although the relatively unchanged jerseys of both franchises, dating back to the days before color television, adds to the mystique of the rivalry.
-Many of the oldest grainy images of NFL football, on partially-salvaged tapes, depict either of these franchises playing on mud-laden fields.
-Fields that hold too much history to adequately summarize.
+The relatively unchanged jerseys of both franchises, dating back to the days before color television, adds to the mystique of the rivalry.
+We think it’s an underrated facet of the rivalry.
+This is especially true as more and more franchises keep rebranding in a transparent attempt to sell more jerseys.
+Many of the oldest grainy images of NFL football, on partially-salvaged tapes, depict either of these franchises playing on mud-laden fields in similar uniforms.
+Fields that hold too much history to adequately summarize, we should mention.

 “The Bears play in Soldier Field, the oldest stadium in the NFL, which opened in 1924.
 Although the Bears have only played there since 1971.
 The Packers play at Lambeau Field, a true mecca for all NFL fans, and have since 1957.
 These two stadiums are as historic as buildings get in professional football.
 They offer visions of the past from every remarkably intimate seat.
 Without these two teams, without this rivalry, without these stadiums, the NFL would lose its most vibrant connection to the past.”